richeterre/jumubase/README.md

 A location where performances take place.
 Every host has at least one, but often several stages.

 __Contest__<br />
-A single or multi-day event that forms the basic entity of Jugend musiziert.
+A single- or multi-day event during which performances take place.
 Besides its associated host, it includes a _season_ (= competition year) and a _round_.

 __Category__<br />
 A set of constraints for participating in a contest.
-Each categories is either for solo or ensemble performances and mandates what pieces can be performed, as well as a min/max duration that depends on the performance's age group.
+Each category is designed either for solo or ensemble performances and mandates what pieces can be performed, as well as a min/max duration that depends on the performance's age group.

 __Contest category__<br />
 A manifestation of a category when offered within a particular contest.
 This schema exists to hold additional constraints: Some contests might offer a category only for certain age groups, or not at all.